tqdo/Machine-learning-with-Spark/README.md

 The dataset contains bank information on customer demographics, response to marketing events, and external environment factors.

-The dataset is publicly-available on UCI: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing
+The dataset is balanced and made available on Kaggle: https://www.kaggle.com/rouseguy/bankbalanced/data